Madame-Aehm/CAB-Project-4-Spikes/spike23/notes.md

 }
 ```

 - Before moving to the next step, use Postman to make sure all error messages work correctly.
 Log to the console every step of the way to make sure your variables are what you're expecting them to be.
 Now we're confident our user is who they say they are, we can generate them a token.
-I'm going to create a `.js` file in my **utils** folder for **jwt**.
+I'm going to create a `.js` file in my `utils` for **jwt**.
 It's extremely important to keep the secret key private, so I'll put this into the `.env` file.
 It just needs to be a string.

 - This [documentation](https://github.com/auth0/node-jsonwebtoken) will guide us through the rules for signing the token.
-It's a single function, of which the first two most important arguments will be the payload, and the secret key.
-We then also have the choice to include some **options**, and a **callback function**.
+Let's write a function that recieves the user object as parameters (we'll have to remember to pass this down as an argument when we call it from the logIn function).
+We'll define the payload, and we also have the choice to include some **options**.
 Many of the options overlap with the information that can be saved as claims in the payload, such as the token expiration.
 Either is fine, just make sure not to use both!!
-For expiration, you might choose to add an option rather than a claim because the option will accept a string, while the claim needs unix time:
+(For expiration, you might choose to add an option rather than a claim because the option will accept a string, while the claim needs unix time.)
+We will then pass all of this, plus our secret key from our `.env`, into the `jwt.sign()` method from the documentation, and return the result:

 ```js
 import jwt from "jsonwebtoken";